 - You get notified if any changes are made to tags and categories.

-- Uploaded media is very easy to monitor with the help of User Activity Log.
+- Uploaded media is very easy to monitor with the help of the User Activity Log.

-Other features of User Activity Log are, menus, widgets, themes, users, settings and etc.
+Other features of the User Activity Log are, menus, widgets, themes, users, settings and etc.